 This easy chilli con carne with hidden vegetables is a delicious family meal.
 It's easy to adapt for different tastes and a great way of getting picky eaters to eat more of their 5-a-day.

-This time, I blended all the vegetables first.
-I don't know why I hadn't done that before.
+I blended all the vegetables first.
 So simple but it makes them impossible to pick out.
-I also made the chilli quite thick so she couldn't pick out the pieces of meat from the sauce.
 In fact I don't think she even realised it was full of vegetables!

-So did everyone eat this chilli con carne with hidden vegetables?
+How to make chilli con carne with hidden vegetables

 How can you adapt this veggie chilli recipe?